Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Results

-In practice, the low-energy candidates generated by MLIP can be further verified by DFT to find the global minimum configuration, thus, whether the DFT-minimized global minimum configuration is included in the low-energy ensemble is a good indicator of the MLIP performance.
-Two metrics (\textbf{Table~\ref{tab:ranking_metrics}}) are used to quantify the quality of an MLIP-generated low-energy ensemble, namely, rank biased overlap\cite{Webber2010ACMTOIS} (RBO, defined in \textbf{Equation~\ref{eq:rbo}}) and Kendall's $\tau$\cite{Kendall1945Biometrika} (defined in \textbf{Equation~\ref{eq:kendalltau}}).
+In practice, MLIP-generated low-energy structures can be further minimized by DFT to identify the DFT low-energy structures.
+Therefore, the ability of an MLIP not only to include but also to preserve the relative energetic ordering of these DFT low-energy structures serves as a key indicator of its performance.
+Two metrics (\textbf{Table~\ref{tab:ranking_metrics}}) are used to quantify the quality of MLIP-generated low-energy structures, namely, rank biased overlap\cite{Webber2010ACMTOIS} (RBO, defined in \textbf{Equation~\ref{eq:rbo}}) and Kendall's $\tau$\cite{Kendall1945Biometrika} (defined in \textbf{Equation~\ref{eq:kendalltau}}).
 The RBO measures the similarity between two lists of binding energies, the DFT ones and the MLIP ones, and focuses more on the top of the lists, where a larger RBO value indicates a better MLIP performance.
 However, it is less sensitive to the order of the binding energies in the lists.
 In addition, Kendall's $\tau$ measures the ordinal association between two lists of binding energies, where a larger value indicates a better MLIP performance.
-In seven out of twelve systems, our DP-UniAlCu model shows the best performance in both RBO and Kendall's $\tau$, indicating its excellent ability to generate low-energy ensembles consistent with DFT.
+In seven out of twelve systems, our DP-UniAlCu model shows the best performance in both RBO and Kendall's $\tau$, indicating its excellent ability to generate low-energy structures consistent with DFT.
 For the rest of the systems, MACE-OMAT performs better than DP-UniAlCu.
 MatterSim-v1.0.0-1M gives less satisfactory results and only exhibits comparable performance on a few systems, such as Cu$_{47}$ on $\gamma$-Al$_2$O$_3$(100) and Cu$_{55}$ on $\gamma$-Al$_2$O$_3$(110).
-Combining the energetic and ranking metrics, DP-UniAlCu is the most reliable one in the global optimization task, and MACE-OMAT can be a good alternative.